m4ym4y/ld55-soul-purpose/README.md

 ## Glue / Misc

 - [x] Main menu (title splash screen, start button, maybe see your compendium?)
-- [ ] Transitional screens with a bit of dialogue and a closeup of our protag
+- [x] Transitional screens with a bit of dialogue and a closeup of our protag
-- [ ] Protagonist Name???
-(Infernus Flagrante)
+- [x] Protagonist Name???
+(Infernus Blackwood)
 - [x] Generic class for dialogue box that fills in gradually with some beeping sounds
 - [x] Generic class for confirmable popup for moving from one phase to the next
 - [x] Global scene manager to init scenes with balance
-- [ ] First time instruction in transition scene on going to each scene for the first time
+- [x] First time instruction in transition scene on going to each scene for the first time
 - [ ] Music

 ## Office